cpoliver/CV/src/cv.md

 #### Penrillian, Penrith – JavaScript Developer
 ##### *November 2014 – December 2014*

+_Test-driven, responsive web development with Angular and node_ _Investigative RFI work using PhoneGap/Cordova and Ionic Framework_

 * Building a first-class, customer-facing, single page application for a large telecoms company
 * Writing Jasmine and Protractor tests for both unit testing and end-to-end testing